Enigma machine: Surviving machines

+A rare Abwehr Enigma machine, designated G312, was stolen from the Bletchley Park museum on 1 April 2000.
+In September, a man identifying himself as "The Master" sent a note demanding £25,000 and threatening to destroy the machine if the ransom was not paid.
+In early October 2000, Bletchley Park officials announced that they would pay the ransom, but the stated deadline passed with no word from the blackmailer.
+Shortly afterward, the machine was sent anonymously to BBC journalist Jeremy Paxman, missing three rotors.
 In November 2000, an antiques dealer named Dennis Yates was arrested after telephoning The Sunday Times to arrange the return of the missing parts.
 The Enigma machine was returned to Bletchley Park after the incident.
 In October 2001, Yates was sentenced to ten months in prison and served three months.

 In October 2008, the Spanish daily newspaper El País reported that 28 Enigma machines had been discovered by chance in an attic of Army headquarters in Madrid.
 These four-rotor commercial machines had helped Franco's Nationalists win the Spanish Civil War, because, though the British cryptologist Alfred Dilwyn Knox in 1937 broke the cipher generated by Franco's Enigma machines, this was not disclosed to the Republicans, who failed to break the cipher.
 The Nationalist government continued using its 50 Enigmas into the 1950s.
 Some machines have gone on display in Spanish military museums, including one at the National Museum of Science and Technology (MUNCYT) in La Coruña and one at the Spanish Army Museum.
 Two have been given to Britain's GCHQ.

 The Bulgarian military used Enigma machines with a Cyrillic keyboard; one is on display in the National Museum of Military History in Sofia.

 On 3 December 2020, German divers working on behalf of the World Wide Fund for Nature discovered a destroyed Enigma machine in Flensburg Firth (part of the Baltic Sea) which is believed to be from a scuttled U-boat.
 This Enigma machine will be restored by and be the property of the Archaeology Museum of Schleswig Holstein.

 An M4 Enigma was salvaged in the 1980s from the German minesweeper R15, which was sunk off the Istrian coast in 1945.
 The machine was put on display in the Pivka Park of Military History in Slovenia on 13 April 2023.

+In November 2025, the Paris branch of auction house Christie's sold an Enigma M4 used by Karl Dönitz to an unidentified buyer for 482,600 euros.